MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 To enable widget support in Microsoft Edge for your website:

-1. Register for a trial as described in [how to enroll your site in an origin trial](origin-trials.md#enroll-your-site-in-an-origin-trial).
+1. Enroll your site in the [Web App Widgets](https://developer.microsoft.com/microsoft-edge/origin-trials/web-app-widgets/registration/) origin trial.
+To learn more about origin trials, see [how to enroll your site in an origin trial](origin-trials.md#enroll-your-site-in-an-origin-trial).

 1. In Microsoft Edge, go to `edge://flags`.